mdoering/dwca-examples/README.md

  * IPT dataset page: http://eubon-ipt.gbif.org/resource.do?r=rhine-main-observatory-aquatic-invertebrates

-## Occurrence extension
+### Occurrence extension
 Using the Occurrence rowType as an extension to the Event core (together with some [abundance term](#abundance-term)) allows to publish species abundance matrices found in sample-based data such as Braun Blanquet vegetation plots or long term monitoring data.

 As the Event core already covers Location, GeologicalContext and Event terms, the extension data only needs to hold Taxon, Identification and Occurrence terms.
 In some cases the actual extension data can be very simple and only use the occurrenceID and scientificName terms.
 Although abundance, individualCount, occurrenceStatus, recordedBy, recordNumber, sex, establishmentMeans and lifeStage should be useful additional terms in many cases.

 Populating *occurrenceStatus* with *absent* allows in principle to also publish absence data as available in many surveys.
 It needs to be supplied explicitly for every species though so the approach is somewhat limited compared to declaring some taxonomic sampling context for the entire event or dataset.

-## MeasurementsAndFacts extension
+### MeasurementsAndFacts extension
 Having a [measurement extension](http://rs.gbif.org/extension/dwc/measurements_or_facts.xml) linked to a core Event allows to publish measurements about a site like temperature or soil acidity.
 On the downside one cannot describe measurements about a single specimen or observation as these are living in an extension as well.

 # MaterialSample
 Darwin Core added a new class term [MaterialSample](http://rs.tdwg.org/dwc/terms/index.htm#MaterialSample) in 2013 which can be used to publish occurrence data in new ways.
 A key driver for this new term are gene sequence based biodiversity data that are based on some sampling like tissue extractions, water or soil samples.
-Right now there are 2 different proposals existing to use a MaterialSample core in Darwin Core archives mainly differing in the cardinality of a sample and species occurrence.
+Right now there are 2 different proposals existing to use a MaterialSample core mainly differing in the cardinality of a sample and species occurrences.

-TODO: Newly proposed material, environment, biome terms from MiXS and existing dwc:habitat.
-EnVO ...
+In order to distinguish the kind of sample basisOfRecord can be used if the vocabulary is extended.
+In addition to that 3 terms found in the [GSC MiXS](http://www.nature.com/nbt/journal/v29/n5/full/nbt.1823.html) standard are expected to be also added to Darwin Core which would provide a good characterization of a sample.
+For all three terms it is recommended to use the matching [Environment Ontology](http://environmentontology.org/) vocabulary as values.

+ * _biome_:
+ * _environmentalMaterial_: Material in or on which organisms live.
+ * _environmentalFeature_:

-## "Specimen" core
+### "Specimen" core

 ![sample](sample1.png)